napari/napari/docs/explanations/rendering.md

 Lock
 (GIL)](https://medium.com/python-features/pythons-gil-a-hurdle-to-multithreaded-program-d04ad9c1a63).
 Luckily in many cases a threads will release the GIL to do IO or compute-intensive operations.
-During those spans of time they can run independently.
-The limitation only applies to actively running Python bytecode, only one thread can be doing that at a time.
+During those spans of time the threads can run independently.
+The GIL only applies to threads that are actively running Python bytecode.
+Only one thread can be executing bytecode at a time.
+The GIL makes Python threads safer to use than in many languages.
+In Python two threads can access the same datastucture without a lock because the GIL is kind of a universal lock.

 This is something we will just have to monitor and tackle if needed.